VicodinAbuser/World-Test-Championship-Final-Analysis/README.md

 # World-Test-Championship-Final-Analysis
 ### In-depth Analysis of the World Test Championship Final between India and New Zealand
 This project aims at previewing and analysing the upcoming WTC Final between India & New Zealand from as many aspects as possible with as many bases covered as possible.
+The broad categories of analysis done here are mentioned below.
+Each individual sub-category has been analyzed further using specific metrics for bowlers and batters respectively.
 <hr>

 - Last 5 years data in England